Water has figured prominently in my thoughts all week: hot baths, hot tubs, whirlpools, spas and the like.

-Contrasted in my mind was the vision of thousands of men I’ve seen over 30 years, wasting away in nursing homes, crippled from inactivity, sitting in wheel chairs, begging to go to bed or to the bathroom.
+Contrasted in my mind was the vision of thousands of men I’ve seen over 30 years, wasting away in nursing homes, crippled from inactivity, sitting in wheelchairs, begging to go to bed or to the bathroom.
 What a shame that so many aging men and women in our culture find themselves alone, disconnected and missing the basic physical comforts the rest of us take for granted… like a bath or a massage.

 Ed was one happy exception.
 He had a daughter who understood how to properly honor and minister to an old man.

 Sandra was a holistic health practitioner from Australia and well versed in alternative therapies.
 She came to visit her dad once a month for over a year, flying out from North Carolina to be with him at the nursing home where he spent the last part of his life.
-In her bag of tricks there were always various tinctures and oils, lotions and potions to rub on her Father’s sore joints and dry skin.
+In her bag of tricks, there were always various tinctures and oils, lotions and potions to rub on her father’s sore joints and dry skin.
 She had Bach Flower Remedies to dab on and to drink.

 She loved to rub his feet and he loved to have them rubbed.
 When she was not with him she had a masseuse come once a week to give him a full body massage.
-Afterwards, he would fall into a deep sleep smelling of lavender or roses.
+Afterward, he would fall into a deep sleep smelling of lavender or roses.
 Oh, what a lucky man he was.

-Of course it’s impractical to expect that many of the elderly will be able to have full body massages or access to hot tubs or sweat lodges but more could easily avail themselves of the benefits of healing touch if a family member decided to get a little creative.
+Of course, it’s impractical to expect that many of the elderly will be able to have full-body massages or access to hot tubs or sweat lodges but more could easily avail themselves of the benefits of healing touch if a family member decided to get a little creative.